Why A Christian Simply Cannot Support Abortion

 Beyond this, infanticide was strictly forbidden by God in Lev.
 18:21 and we even see that because pagan societies were engaging in such immoral behavior, God was punishing them severely (Lev.
 18:24-28).
 We also see scathing rebukes by the prophets sent by God when Israel disobeyed Him in this area.
 Consider Jeremiah 7:31, “They have built the high places of Topheth, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire, which I did not command, and it did not come into My mind.”
 And again in Ezekiel 16:20-21, “Moreover, you took your sons and daughters whom you had borne to Me and sacrificed them to Idols to be devoured.
 Were your harlotries so small a matter?
 You slaughtered My children and offered them up to idols by causing them to pass through the fire.

 The Bible makes clear that God abhors murder.
 In Proverbs 6:16-19, included among 7 things the Lord hates are “hands that shed innocent blood” -Prov.
-6:17.
-Psalm 11:5 proclaims, “The Lord tests the righteous and the wicked, And the one who loves violence His soul hates.”
+6:17 and Psalm 11:5 proclaims, “The Lord tests the righteous and the wicked, And the one who loves violence His soul hates.”
 1 John 3:15 states: “Everyone who hates his brother is a murderer; and you know that no murderer has eternal life abiding in him.”

 No matter how one “feels” while committing murder, to do so is a result of hatred of that which is made in the image of God.
 Murderers, Scripture says, do not have eternal life.

-And perhaps the most explicit reference to the fate of those who are murderers is in Rev. 21:8, “But for the cowardly and unbelieving and abominable and murderers and immoral persons and sorcerers and idolaters and all liars, their part will be in the lake that burns with fire and brimstone, which is the second death.
+And perhaps the most explicit reference to the fate of those who are murderers is in Rev. 21:8, “But for the cowardly and unbelieving and abominable and murderers and immoral persons and sorcerers and idolaters and all liars, their part will be in the lake that burns with fire and brimstone, which is the second death.”

 The Didache (roughly 70-120 AD)